Willie "Chick" Carter, one of Winston-Salem's first Black firefighters, has died. Carter was 95.

 Carter and Ford were hired as a part of the eight-man recruiting class that became part of the city’s first racially integrated fire company.

-Before applying for the firefighter's position, Carter had dropped out of Winston-Salem Teachers College, now known as Winston-Salem State University, to play baseball, where he picked up the nickname, "Chick," the Journal reported.
+After he landed the firefighter position, Carter left Winston-Salem Teachers College, now known as Winston-Salem State University, his daughter said.

+Carter had earlier played semi-professional baseball for Negro League teams including the Winston-Salem Pond Giants, his daughter said.
+Carter picked up the nickname "Chick" as a baseball player, the Journal reported.

 When Carter discovered that he was not going to play Major League baseball, he decided to make other plans.
 Carter told his wife he would try being a firefighter for six months, then go back to college.